fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/pivot.md

 heading: Pivot
 ---

-## Let's apply pivot operation on the table given below:

 Pivot is an operation with which you can group data from one or more columns, and convert them into aggregated tables by "pivoting" (transposing/rotating) around unique values of a particular column (called the pivot column).

 In FusionCharts.NET, when you apply to pivot on an object of the `DataModel` class, it creates a new object of the `DataModel` class with the result.
 You need to create the following: